General exercise guidelines

-- Place your middle and pointer finder on the thumb side of the wrist.
+- Place your middle and pointer finger on the thumb side of the wrist.

 - When you feel a pulse, count the number of beats you feel in 10 seconds.

-- Multiple the number by 6 to determine your beats per minute.
+- Multiply the number by 6 to determine your beats per minute.

 - Some individuals prefer technology-based options for checking their heart rate.
 These options are available online, at most box stores and fitness stores.
 You may also be able to download an application to your phone to check your heart rate.
 If you choose to do this, always read the terms and conditions of the application before downloading.

-- Each week, you will be asked to fill out an exercise dairy.
+- Each week, you will be asked to fill out an exercise diary.
 The exercise diary can be downloaded from our website.

 - To complete the exercise diary, follow these steps: